OnurKerimoglu/stocks_forecasting_live/README.md

 #### Local Testing
 To test the inference pipeline and try some forecasts:
 1. Start serving the flask app: issue `make inference_serve_local`.
 This will start the flask app at `http://0.0.0.0:9696`
 2. Run some tests: once the inference is serving, issue `make inference_test_local` to run a test.
-The expected output is:
+This will call a [python script](scripts/test_inference.py) (with a ticker symbol as argument), which will in turn send a post request to localhost:9696/forecast, parse the output and -if everything worked- return something like:
 ```
 === LAST DAY ===
              close returns (%)